This is Chapter three. To read chapters one and two go to the Table of Contents and catch them there.

-Living so close to the beach at that point earlier in our marriage, had us spending a lot of time there.
+Since we lived so close to the beach earlier in our marriage, we spent a lot of time there.
 If it hadn’t been only 5 minutes away, I am sure we wouldn’t have gone just about every night, but living that close, why not?
-Our home at that time was still in the very first mobile home park we found when we got to North Carolina and was five minutes from the beach and 5 or so minutes from the base where Andy was stationed for training.
-It was perfectly located.
-Almost every night when he got off duty, we would pack up and head off to the beach.
+Our home at that time was still in the very first mobile home park we found when we got to North Carolina and was five minutes from the beach and five or so minutes from the base where Andy was stationed for training.
+It was ideally located.
+Almost every night, when he got off duty, we would pack up and head off to the beach.
 I was pregnant at this point with child number one.
 The time of year was the summer of 1977.

 Sometimes we would stop at a pizza place for dinner although I couldn’t stomach pizza often at this point in my pregnancy.
 If I was feeling terrible, I didn’t go in myself.
 I was craving a cola product.
 I was continually sending Andy to the store for bottles of it.
 Pregnancy can do some weird things to you, just like pizza.
 I loved pizza, but while pregnant with child number one, I hated it.